 I believe that kids should be kids and they need to play – and in the modern world, that may include screen time.
-That’s fine because they are part of the modern world, but try to remove a lot of the time-suckers, e.g. games and activities with no real educational benefit.
+That’s fine because smartphones and tablets are part of the modern world, but try to remove a lot of the time-suckers, e.g. games and activities with no real educational benefit.

 Use screen time as a reward and something that is earned, rather than something they take for granted.

 In keeping with good time management, it also makes sense to schedule it too.